 Sampling is a crucial statistical methodology.
 Sampling is ubiquitous in many industrial sectors.
-However, in the medical devices industry, its application is of particular importance.
+However, in the medical device industry, its application is of particular importance.
 Production has direct implications for patient health and safety.
 This article explores how sampling is used in this sector.
 And why it is essential for ensuring the quality and conformity of medical products.

 What is sampling?